AMR 35: Production

 The original order envisaged a first delivery of ten vehicles in December 1934 and a completion in March 1935.
 This last date was soon postponed to August 1935, but that month production had hardly started yet due to great financial problems with Renault.
-In June 1935 Renault even refused a second order of fifty, fearing the contractual fines the inevitable delays would cause.
-However, on 20 April 1936 he accepted an additional order for thirty vehicles, to be delivered before 15 December 1936.
+In June 1935, Renault even refused a second order of fifty, fearing the contractual fines the inevitable delays would cause.
+However, on 20 April 1936, he accepted an additional order for thirty vehicles, to be delivered before 15 December 1936.
 Of these, fifteen would be of the 7.5 mm machine-gun version, five of the ADF 1 and five each of two tank destroyer types, the ZT 2 and ZT 3.
-On 9 October 1936 a third and final contract was signed of seventy vehicles: sixty of the 7.5 mm machine-gun version, half of these without a radio set; and five each of the ZT 2 and ZT 3, with a final delivery before 7 August 1937.
+On 9 October 1936, a third and final contract was signed for seventy vehicles: sixty of the 7.5 mm machine-gun version, half of these without a radio set; and five each of the ZT 2 and ZT 3, with a final delivery before 7 August 1937.

 The onset of production was also slowed by coordination problems with the subcontractors: Schneider would produce the armour plates and construct empty hulls; Batignolles-Châtillon would make the AVIS-2 turrets.
 Final assembly was by Renault.

-In March 1935 Schneider delivered the first empty hull.
-On 20 May this hull was finished and sent to Satory for tests.
+In March 1935, Schneider delivered the first empty hull.
+On 20 May, this hull was finished and sent to Satory for tests.
 When these had been successfully completed on 24 June, another vehicle, the third of the production series, was sent to the STC (Section Technique de Cavalerie) for further testing.
 The Satory vehicle was fitted with a turret and again tested between 3 and 7 August without serious problems.
-On 9 August however, the STC vehicle failed to climb a 50% slope, even though the other vehicle had done so effortlessly.
+On 9 August, however, the STC vehicle failed to climb a 50% slope, even though the other vehicle had done so effortlessly.
 This would be the beginning of a series of severe delays.
 The Army demanded that the gear ratio be changed and on 2 September refused to accept the first batch of twelve vehicles.
-On 19 October the first modified vehicle was finished and the first eleven vehicles were only accepted in January 1936 and the first AMR 35 taken into service on 22 April 1936.
+On 19 October, the first modified vehicle was finished and the first eleven vehicles were only accepted in January 1936 and the first AMR 35 taken into service on 22 April 1936.

-Meanwhile, the Citroën factory had tried to take over the order by developing the AMR Citroën P 103 which had a very novel hydraulic suspension, but this project was rejected.
+Meanwhile, the Citroën factory had tried to take over the order by developing the AMR Citroën P 103, which had a very novel hydraulic suspension, but this project was rejected.